How to Get the Real Client IP Through Nginx/Apache Proxy?

 /**

-* Callback onWebSocketConnect during the client's websocket handshake
+* The callback onWebSocketConnect during the websocket handshake of the client

-* Access X_REAL_IP value set by nginx through onWebSocketConnect callback
+* Obtain the X_REAL_IP value from the http header set by nginx in the onWebSocketConnect callback

 */